IBM-Blockchain/ansible-collection/_sources/tutorials/deploying.rst.txt

 Exploring the network
 ---------------------

 The Ansible playbooks that you just ran installed the FabCar smart contract onto the peers `Org1 Peer` and `Org2 Peer`.
-The Ansible playbooks also instantiated the FabCar smart contract on the channel `mychannel`.
+The Ansible playbooks also approved the FabCar smart contract definition on the channel `mychannel` as both organizations, and then committed that smart contract definition.

 At this point, the FabCar smart contract is deployed and ready for applications to connect to the network and submit transactions.
 An application that wishes to connect to the network requires two things: an identity and a connection profile.
 The connection profile is a JSON document that provides the application with a list of endpoints or URLs that the application can use to connect to the network.